triblatron/dagui/README.md

   * no events
   * no redrawing
   * no frames
+* Support notion of time provider
+  * Allow faking of time to test time-dependent event dispatch
 * Support scheduling of events
 * Support concept of space occupied by a widget
   * Reserve space on creation